This DIY article shows how to replace the display in an MKS80 with a new OLED version that is visible in both day and night!

 If looking at different display brands, compatibility is fraught with difficulty, for example, avoid displays using a US2011 controller.
 The MKS80 firmware respects the timings but does not send all of the right commands.

-Luckily an OLED is available from Winstar (Sometimes branded MIDAS/Vishay) that is electronically compatible and physically fits.
+Luckily an OLED is available from Winstar that is electronically compatible and physically fits.
 OLED doesn’t need the contrast circuit or inverter to function either.
 Better still, the old noisy inverter circuit can be disconnected.
 No firmware mod is required.

 Winstar Part Numbers: WEH001601BWPP5N00000 (White), WEH001601BBPP5N00000 (Blue)

-Vishay, Midas & Winstar 16×1 OLED displays have been made obsolete.
-SuperSynthProjects have secured a production run of these displays in blue or white for Peter Connelly Music Ltd.
+Vishay & Midas displays have been made obsolete and so in short supply.
+Winstar displays are in production for bulk order but not available in distribution.
+SuperSynthProjects secured a production run of these displays in blue or white for Peter Connelly Music Ltd.

 Yellow Display on an MKS80?!